-The Lead Agency must allow for in-home care (i.e., care provided in the child's own home) but may limit its use (98.16(i)(2)).
-Will the Lead Agency limit the use of in-home care in any way? [x] No
+4.1.5 The Lead Agency must allow for in-home care (i.e., care provided in the child's own home) but may limit its use (98.16(i)(2)).
+Will the Lead Agency limit the use of in-home care in any way?

-[] Yes.
+V No. Yes.
 If checked, what limits will the Lead Agency set on the use of in-home care?
-Check all that apply.
+Check all that apply. a.

-[] a.
 Restricted based on the minimum number of children in the care of the provider to meet the Fair Labor Standards Act (minimum wage) requirements.
-Describe:

-[ ] b.
+Describe: □ b.
 Restricted based on the provider meeting a minimum age requirement.
-Describe:

-[] c.
+Describe: c.
 Restricted based on the hours of care (i.e., certain number of hours, non-traditional work hours).
-Describe:

-[] d.
+Describe: d.
 Restricted to care by relatives.
 (A relative provider must be at least 18 years of age based on the definition of eligible child care provider (98.2)).
-Describe:

-[ ] e.
-Restricted to care for children with special needs or a medical condition.
-Describe:

-[ ] f.
-Restricted to in-home providers that meet additional health and safety requirements beyond those required by CCDF.
-Describe:
+Describe: e.
+Restricted to care for children condition.Describe: with special needs or a medical f.
+Restricted to in-home provider requirements beyond those requirements. rs that meet additional health and safety uired by CCDF. g.

-[] g.
 Other.
 Describe: